Charles Darrow

-Charles Brace Darrow (August 10, 1889 – August 28, 1967) is often credited as the inventor of the board game Monopoly, published by Parker Brothers in 1935.
-However, the game's origins trace back to The Landlord’s Game, created and patented by Elizabeth Magie in 1904 to illustrate economic inequality.
+Charles Brace Darrow (August 10, 1889 – August 28, 1967) was an American board game designer often credited as the inventor of the board game Monopoly, which was published by Parker Brothers in 1935.
+However, the game's origins trace back to The Landlord's Game, created and patented by Elizabeth Magie in 1904.
 Darrow encountered a modified version of Magie's game, made changes, and sold it to Parker Brothers, who marketed him as the sole inventor.
 Magie's foundational role was largely forgotten until later historical research brought it to light.

 Personal life

 Darrow was a domestic heater salesman from Germantown, a neighborhood in Philadelphia (the part of Germantown he lived in is now called Mount Airy) during the Great Depression.
 The house he lived in still stands at 40 Westview Street.
 While Darrow eventually sold his version of Monopoly to Parker Brothers, claiming it to be his own invention, modern historians credit Darrow as just one of the game's final developers.